dave-hudson/c8/doc/c8_natural_operator_pleq.md

 auto operator +=(const natural &v) -> natural &;
 ```

-Adds `v` (right hand side of the operator) to the value of this object (left hand side of the operator).
+Adds the value of `v` (right hand side of the operator) to the value of this object (left hand side of the operator).

 ### Return Value ###